Senha1298/OFF-APIMEDIUS/replit.md

 - **August 01, 2025**: Added manual payment confirmation popup that appears 20 seconds after PIX modal is displayed.
 Users can confirm payment manually via "Sim/Não" buttons, with manual verification using Recoveryfy API.
 Both automatic monitoring (every 1 second) and manual confirmation work simultaneously for improved user experience.

 - **August 02, 2025**: Implemented phone number collection in chat flow.
 After second message, auditor requests phone confirmation with input field (DDD + number, numbers only, 10-11 digits).
 Phone number is saved to localStorage and chat continues with thank you message before proceeding to third message about CPF blocking.

+- **August 02, 2025**: Updated PIX transaction generation to use real phone numbers from localStorage instead of fake data.
+Modified `/generate-pix` and `/generate-pix-multa` backend routes to accept phone number from frontend.
+Frontend JavaScript in chat.html and multa.html now sends collected phone number to MEDIUS PAG API for authentic transaction creation.